wso2/docs-is/en/identity-server/next/docs/includes/db-config-table.md

     For more information on other parameters that can be defined in the `<IS_HOME>/repository/conf/deployment.toml` file, see [Tomcat JDBC Connection Pool](http://tomcat.apache.org/tomcat-9.0-doc/jdbc-pool.html#Tomcat_JDBC_Enhanced_Attributes).

-??? note "Support for Case Sensitive Usernames"
+??? note "Support for case-sensitive usernames"

     If you are going to have case-sensitive usernames, you need to add the following properties to the deployment.toml file.